 The absolute bioavailability of rivaroxaban is dose-dependent.
-For the 10 mg dose, it is estimated to be 80% to 100% and is not affected by food.
-XARELTO 10 mg tablets can be taken with or without food.
+For the 2.5 mg and 10 mg dose, it is estimated to be 80% to 100% and is not affected by food.
+XARELTO 2.5 mg and 10 mg tablets can be taken with or without food.
 For the 20 mg dose in the fasted state, the absolute bioavailability is approximately 66%.
-Coadministration of XARELTO with food increases the bioavailability of the 20 mg dose (mean AUC and $C{max}$ increasing by 39% and 76% respectively with food).
-XARELTO 15 mg and 20 mg tablets should be taken with food [see Dosage and Administration (2.2)].
+Coadministration of XARELTO with food increases the bioavailability of the 20 mg dose (mean AUC and C{max} increasing by 39% and 76% respectively with food).
+XARELTO 15 mg and 20 mg tablets should be taken with food [see Dosage and Administration (2.1)].

-The maximum concentrations ( $C{max}$ ) of rivaroxaban appear 2 to 4 hours after tablet intake.
+The maximum concentrations (C{max}) of rivaroxaban appear 2 to 4 hours after tablet intake.
 The pharmacokinetics of rivaroxaban were not affected by drugs altering gastric pH.
-Coadministration of XARELTO (30 mg single dose) with the H2-receptor antagonist ranitidine (150 mg twice daily), the antacid aluminum hydroxide/magnesium hydroxide (10 mL) or XARELTO (20 mg single dose) with the PPI omeprazole (40 mg once daily) did not show an effect on the bioavailability and exposure of rivaroxaban (see Figure 3).
+Coadministration of XARELTO (30 mg single dose) with the H2-receptor antagonist ranitidine (150 mg twice daily), the antacid aluminum hydroxide/magnesium hydroxide (10 mL) or XARELTO (20 mg single dose) with the PPI omeprazole (40 mg once daily) did not show an effect on the bioavailability and exposure of rivaroxaban (see Figure 4).

 Absorption of rivaroxaban is dependent on the site of drug release in the GI tract.
-A 29% and 56% decrease in AUC and $C{max}$ compared to tablet was reported when rivaroxaban granulate is released in the proximal small intestine.
+A 29% and 56% decrease in AUC and C{max} compared to tablet was reported when rivaroxaban granulate is released in the proximal small intestine.
 Exposure is further reduced when drug is released in the distal small intestine, or ascending colon.
 Avoid administration of rivaroxaban distal to the stomach which can result in reduced absorption and related drug exposure.

-In a study with 44 healthy subjects, both mean AUC and $C{max}$ values for 20 mg rivaroxaban administered orally as a crushed tablet mixed in applesauce were comparable to that after the whole tablet.
-However, for the crushed tablet suspended in water and administered via an NG tube followed by a liquid meal, only mean AUC was comparable to that after the whole tablet, and $C{max}$ was 18% lower.
+In a study with 44 healthy subjects, both mean AUC and C{max} values for 20 mg rivaroxaban administered orally as a crushed tablet mixed in applesauce were comparable to that after the whole tablet.
+However, for the crushed tablet suspended in water and administered via an NG tube followed by a liquid meal, only mean AUC was comparable to that after the whole tablet, and C{max} was 18% lower.